-WHERE IS MOUNT SINAI & WHAT IS THE SIGNIFICANCE OF MOUNT SINAI
+WHERE IS MOUNT SINAI AND WHAT IS THE SIGNIFICANCE OF MOUNT SINAI

 Mount Sinai is an impressive ancient mountain of Biblical significance in the Sinai peninsula in Egypt.

-Sinai Mountain in Egypt is traditionally known as Moses Mountain as it is believed to be the Biblical mountain where God spoke to Moses and where Moses received the Ten Commandments.
+Sinai Mountain in Egypt is traditionally known as Moses Mountain.
+The Sinai mountain is believed to be the Biblical mountain where God spoke to Moses, the mountain that Moses climbed, and where Moses received the Ten Commandments.

-Mount Sinai is the mountain that Moses climbed.
-The Arabic name of Mount Sinai is Gebel Musa or Jabal Musa what literally means Mount of Moses.
-For centuries Mt Sinai in Egypt, also known as Horeb Mountain, has been an important religious pilgrimage site of followers of all Abrahamic faiths.
-Moses, the Holly Bush, and the Ten Commandments are of huge religious and spiritual importance to Jews, Christians, and Muslims.
+The Arabic name of Mount Sinai is Gebel Musa or Jabal Musa which literally means Mount of Moses.
+For centuries Mt Sinai in Egypt, also known as Horeb Mountain, has been an important religious pilgrimage site for followers of all Abrahamic faiths.
+Moses, the Holy Bush, and the Ten Commandments are of huge religious and spiritual importance to Jews, Christians, and Muslims.

-Mount Sinai in Egypt is a holy place of Judaism, Christianity, and Islam as it is believed to be the Biblical Mount Sinai and ‘the Mountain of the Ten Commandments’.
+Mount Sinai in Egypt is a holy place of Judaism, Christianity, and Islam since it is believed to be the ancient holy Mount Sinai and ‘the Mountain of the Ten Commandments’.

-But, nevertheless, Mt Sinai is a dramatic granite mountain with cruel but jaw-dropping landscape views.
+But, nevertheless, Mt Sinai is a dramatic granite mountain with cruel but jaw-dropping views.

 But, let’s go back to Moses and Mount Sinai’s story.
 Moses and Mount Sinai are inseparable.
 After all, the mountain is named after Moses.

 Tradition places Moses’ life in the late 14 century BC.
 But, the story of Moses and Mt Sinai originates from the Book of Exodus written around the 6th century BC.
-According to the Book, God spoke to Moses at Mount Sinai from a burning bush telling him to take Israelites from Egypt to the Promised Land.
-After that event, Moses went back from Sinai to Egypt to convince the Pharaoh to release Israelites from slavery.
-For the next 40 years, Moses led Israelites out of Egypt, across the Red Sea, the Sinai desert and Sinai mountain to the Promised Land.
+According to the Book, God spoke to Moses at Mount Sinai from a burning bush and told him to take Israelites from Egypt to the Promised Land.
+After that event, Moses went back from Sinai to Egypt to convince the pharaoh to release the Israelites from slavery.
+For the next 40 years, Moses led Israelites out of Egypt, across the Red Sea, the Sinai desert, and Sinai mountain to the Promised Land.

-Today’s visitors of St Catherine monastery in Sinai can see what’s believed to be a descendant of the Burning Bush.
-On the summit of the very same mountain is believed to be the place where Moses received the Ten Commandments from God.
+Today’s visitors of St Catherine’s monastery in Sinai can see what’s believed to be a descendant of the Burning Bush.
+The summit of the mountain is believed to be the place where Moses received the Ten Commandments from God.
 A Christian church and a Muslim mosque sit at the top of Moses Mount Sinai with respect to that Biblical event.

 While the legend of Moses has been living for the past 3.500 years, the narrative of the Book of Exodus has been keeping a written track of the legend for the past 2.700 years.
-Over the centuries Moses got accepted as a symbol of a leader, prophet and God’s messenger, while the Ten Commandments became fundamentals of social morality and ethics of the Western civilization.
+Over the centuries Moses has been accepted as a figure of a leader, prophet, and God’s messenger, while the Ten Commandments have become fundamentals of social morality and ethics of the Western civilization.

 ST CATHERINE MONASTERY & MOSES’ BURNING BUSH